-- Comments appear next to a students Mark on PupilPath.
-Comments are automatically entered when using a mark from a Grading Template
+- Comments appear next to a student's Mark in PupilPath.
+Comments are automatically entered when using a mark from a Grading Template.

-- Description can be used for referencing purposes.
-Descriptions are kept within the template and is not displayed in PupilPath
+- Description can be used for reference purposes.
+Descriptions are kept within the template and are not displayed in PupilPath.

 - Minimum Value would be used for the Standards Based Grading feature.
 Set the range of scores (Conversion - Min Value) to convert back to the Mark on the template.
 Also, to assign Marks to Standards.

 - Grade Type indicates if the Mark is either a "Grade" with as a score value or a "Special" value such as Absent or Excused.
-Marks listed with "Grade" for the final average output.
-"Special" marks are restricted to the Gradebook
+Marks listed with "Grade" are for the final average output.
+"Special" marks are restricted to the Gradebook.

 Click the Apply Changes button to save once you're finished.

 Use the Save To button to apply your template to a gradebook.